Can I hold my tenant responsible for damage?

-- Court of Appeal decision on the Holla v Osaki
+1) Court of Appeal decision on Holla v Osaki

-This was a landmark ruling for landlords.
-It established that landlords and landlord insurers could no longer recover the costs of damage from tenants.
-In this case it was a $216,000 worth of damage caused by the careless action of tenant by leaving an unattended pot cooking on the stove.
-Learn more about this decision here.
+This landmark ruling established that landlords and their insurance companies could no longer recover the costs of damage from tenants.
+In this case, it was $216,000 worth of damage caused by the careless action of the tenant leaving an unattended pot cooking on the stove.

-- Bringing back some responsibility for tenants who cause careless damage.
-This responsibility is limited to the lesser of the landlord’s insurance excess or 4 weeks rent.
+This act reversed the effects of the Holla vs Osaki decision and brought back some responsibility for tenants who cause careless damage.
+Responsibility, however, was limited to the lesser of the landlord’s insurance excess or four weeks rent.

-- Establishing that the tenant is fully responsible for intentional damage and that the tenant cannot rely on the landlord insurance policy for this.
-Note that tenant contents insurance policies do not provide cover for damage that is intentionally caused.
+It established that the tenant is fully responsible for intentional damage and that the tenant cannot rely on the landlord insurance policy for this.
+Remember that; as you would expect, a tenant’s contents insurance won’t provide cover for damage that’s intentionally caused.

 Who is initio?

 Initio is a New Zealand owned online insurance brand that’s on a mission to cut the nonsense and make insurance easier for Kiwi’s.